 In 2010, Zonta Club of Rockhampton partnered with Girls’ Time Out (an organization which supports young ‘at risk’ women aged 12 years to 25 years) to deliver programs for young mothers which addressed issues such as pregnancy support, parenting and family nutrition.
 One of the programs, “Starting Strong”, was developed by Queensland Health and was delivered by staff at the Girls’ Time Out Centre in Rockhampton.
 The program was offered to young mums with babies.
 The implementation of the program had been made possible by the donation of funds by Zonta.
 The aim of the program, which ran for eight weeks, promoted secure attachment between baby and mother which was achieved with group work to engage the young women and encourage active participation in which they could share and address their feelings and concerns.

 The project for 2013 was to supply finance for the purchase of car seats for the GTO vehicles to enable the safe transportation of clients’ children and to also provide nutritious food and drink for the pregnancy support program.
-There is no current project in place for 2017.
+There is no current project in place.

 For the last two years, our club has supported the Homeless Connect program which is conducted by the Rockhampton Regional Council.
-The Homeless Connect event provides an opportunity for those people who find themselves in difficult situations without safe, secure and affordable housing, to attend a day where different services and agencies are on hand to provide help and basic essentials.
+The Homeless Connect event provides an opportunity for those people who find themselves in difficult situations without safe, secure and affordable housing, to attend a day where different services and agencies are on hand to provide help and basic essentials and advice.
 Businesses and not-for-profit organizations can also donate essential items such as toothbrushes, soap, towels, blankets, non-perishable food and other basic items to a central point.
 This is a great example of how our community comes together and displays their generosity and support.
-Zonta supports the program by donating basic hygienic products for homeless women.
+Zonta supports the program by donating basic hygienic and personal products for homeless women.
+The club also supports women through the ‘It’s in the Bag’ project, organizing essential and hygienic toiletries in useful tote bags, which are then delivered to a collection point for distribution.

 RUBY (Rise Up, Be Yourself)